zrthstr/http_shrinkwrap/README.md

 * Long Cookies and some other header values are also shortened.

 Since the Chrome network inspector has a nifty "Copy as cURL", this tool is useful for minimizing the recreated browser requests in your shell.
-The tool is written in python an based on [uncurl](https://github.com/spulec/uncurl).
+The tool is written in python and based on [uncurl](https://github.com/spulec/uncurl).

 ## Example